Eugenics and the Welfare State

 This is where eugenics enters the stage.
 It has already become a convenient tool in modern-day health care.
 Disguised as advanced science, hidden behind an inconspicuous acronym called QALY, the practitioners of contemporary eugenics do their best to make it fit within the image of the welfare state as compassionate, considerate and benevolent.

 The road along which eugenics is making its return to the public policy center stage is paved by representatives of the academic discipline called “medical ethics”.

 Philosophers with specialty in medical ethics have for a long time advocated the application of raw utilitarianism in the distribution of government-provided health care.
-In a matter of speaking, there has been an escalation of support for eugenics-style policies.
+In the past 10-20 years there has been an escalation of support for eugenics-style policies.
 It was therefore not much of a surprise when in March 2012 two professors of medical ethics, Alberti Giubilini and Francesca Minerva, proposed ethical support for infanticide.
 Their article, published in peer-reviewed Journal of Medical Ethics, suggests that mothers should be allowed to kill their newborn, disabled babies in order to relieve themselves – and society – of the burden and the cost of caring for them.

 They start softly, using valid reasons for abortion as a ground for elevating infanticide from the dungeons of medieval savagery (emphasis added):